rmoscetti/machine-learning-scripts/R/Cumulative Performance Index/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Contact
-For any questions or suggestions, please contact rmoscetti@unitus.it
+For any questions or suggestions, please contact me: rmoscetti@unitus.it